gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-03/index.md

 - Allow specifying custom tags with RDS and Aurora.
 - Allow specifying custom database parameters for RDS and Aurora.
 - Add ability to manage service linked role for elasticsearch in the module
-- Disable 'data' when not using config or cloudtrail in `account-baseline-root`
+- Disable &apos;data&apos; when not using config or cloudtrail in `account-baseline-root`
 - Add ability to configure encryption at rest and custom tags on elasticsearch